masonadams17/Cloud3-final/README.md

 Requirements to run
-  - Must have NodeJs installed - https://nodejs.org/en/download/
+  - Must have Python

 To start the api

- -npm i
+ pip install -r requirements.txt

- -npm start
+ py src/main.py